jcmcconnel/git-demo/gitDemo.md

 This script checks out a copy of the repository into the webserver's directory.

-Updating your website is now just as easy as typing: `git push test-server`
+Updating your website is now just as easy as typing: `git push test-server`, which is nice!
+But, security can be another advantage.

+For instance, what if you wanted to update your website, but manually copying your changes to the web-server's root directory everytime is just not fun anymore?
+What if you simply maintained a down-stream `git` project in the web-server's html root directory?
+This might be tempting too do, because all you would have to do to update your site, would be to login to the server, navigate to the web-server's root directory, and do a `git pull`.

+Can you see how how this would be an epic-level security breach?
+Remember, that `.git/config` contains urls and often login credentials for project and development servers!
+And now that information is in a publicly accessible area.
+If you manage any public facing server, look at the access logs sometime.
+Automated attack bots regularly make requests for `.git`, for this very reason.

 Conclusion
 ============

-So, that is `git` in a nutshell.
-You should know how to create a create a repository, initiate a local project, commit, push and pull.
+Git in a nutshell.
+You should now know how to create a create a repository, initiate a local project, commit, push and pull.
 Branching and hooks are both very nice features, too, and hopefully you can make use of them.

+As you can hopefully see, `git` is a simple and powerful tool with great potential for easing project management, and even benefits beyond simply that.
 I hope this has been helpful and that you will be able to use it to be more productive.
-Thank you for joining me in this exploration.
+However, as always, with knowledge and power comes responsibility.
+Please use what you have learned responsibly, and thank you for joining me in this exploration.